Model-agnostic Selective Labeling with Provable Statistical Guarantees: Preliminaries

 \paragraph{Selective labeling methods and their limitations.} Ensuring high-quality labels while reducing annotation costs has motivated extensive research on selective labeling.
 Prior work on selective labeling primarily focused on heuristic methods.
-For example, some studies design collaborative annotation frameworks that combine expert labels with LLM labels to streamline the annotation process \citep{Li_2023, kim2024megannohumanllmcollaborativeannotation}.
-Others propose domain-specific methods, such as meta-learning strategies for medical image labeling \citep{vrabac2022medselect}, annotation frameworks for text data \citep{duan2023h}, and human–AI collaborative systems for object detection \citep{zhang2025augmenting}.
-Although these heuristic approaches effectively reduce annotation costs, they lack formal guarantees on the label quality, which can result in unreliable labels when AI models perform poorly.
+For example, several works explore human-LLM collaboration for annotation, including uncertainty-guided work allocation~\citep{Li_2023}, verifier-based quality assessment that routes low-confidence samples to humans~\citep{wang2024human}, and unsupervised collaboration between LLMs and small models~\citep{xiao2023freeal}.

-Probably approximately correct (PAC) labeling \citep{candes2024probablyapproximately} addresses this limitation by providing a theoretical guarantee: the overall labeling error across the dataset is controlled with high probability.
-At its core, PAC labeling strategically collects zero-error expert labels for instances where the AI model exhibits the highest uncertainty, while relying on potentially imperfect AI predictions for more certain instances.
-This strategic allocation ensures that the dataset's overall labeling error is small, as the zero-error expert annotations effectively counterbalance the error introduced by the AI-assigned labels.
-However, because the guarantee only applies at the aggregate dataset level, the subset labeled by AI may exhibit high labeling error.
-This limitation underscores a critical gap: existing selective labeling methods cannot ensure the quality of AI-assigned labels, hindering their reliable deployment in real-world applications.
-To address this, we explore methods to provably guarantee the quality of AI-assigned labels in selective labeling.
+These methods balance labeling cost and quality by empirically selecting confidence thresholds to route samples between AI models and human annotators, yet provide no theoretical guarantees on the reliability of the AI-assigned labels.
+These methods implicitly assume well-calibrated confidence scores and sufficiently strong underlying model performance.
+However, commonly used confidence measures—including softmax probabilities from deep neural networks, logit-based confidence scores from LLMs, and LLM-generated verbalized confidence—are known to be poorly calibrated and overconfident \citep{guo2017calibration, chhikara2025mind}, making them unreliable.
+Moreover, when the underlying model exhibits limited accuracy, even predictions assigned high confidence may be incorrect.
+Consequently, when the models are inaccurate or the confidence measure is unreliable, these methods will result in substantial labeling errors.
+These limitations motivate us to explore model-agnostic methods that can provably guarantee the quality of AI-assigned labels in selective labeling.